 Excessive drug and/or alcohol use

-Peculiarly, being slightly overweight correlates to better survivability, especially in regards to serious illness.
+Peculiarly, being slightly overweight correlates to better survivability, especially in regard to serious illness.
 Extra body fat seems to provide a caloric buffer that improves the odds of living with long term illness.
 And in times of food shortages, fat people tend to live longer.
 The Obesity Paradox (which is a controversial theory) states normal weight individuals have a higher mortality rate than their chubby counterparts when confronted with chronic diseases.
 But don’t start eating ice cream for breakfast just yet….obese people are much more likely to develop a chronic disease.
-That said, once you start approaching obesity or become morbidly obese, the protective effect of extra weight is negated by other issues, such as joint damage, increased cardiovascular symptoms, kidney related problems, high levels of cancer and other diseases related to obesity.
+That said, once you start approaching obesity or become morbidly obese, the protective effect of extra weight is negated by other issues, such as joint damage, increased cardiovascular symptoms, kidney-related problems, high levels of cancer and other diseases related to obesity.

-On the flip side, being ultra lean has never been ideal for ANY animal.
+On the flip side, being ultra-lean has never been ideal for ANY animal.
 I’m talking to you ‘Anna models’.
-According to the American Council on Exercise healthy body fat percentages for men should be between 6% to 18% and women 12% to 20%.
+According to the American Council on Exercise healthy body fat percentages for men should be between 6% to 18% and for women 12% to 20%.
 Being a man with body fat lower than 4% or a woman with 10% or less fat is considered unhealthy.
 Most Americans never have to worry about being too low.
 Fat percentages over 25% for men and over 30% for women can lead to severe health problems.

 Factoid: Average American male is 24% body fat; Average adult female is 34%

 I am not condoning an increase in body fat (unless you are anorexic).
 Focus on fitness, not fatness.
 Working out and participating in sports does not require one to be slim.
-In fact, many top athletes are overweight (including most heavyweight power lifters and half the NFL linemen):
+In fact, many top athletes are overweight (including most heavyweight powerlifters and half the NFL linemen):

 William “The Fridge” Perry

 Why do fat people seem stronger than their skinny counterparts?